-The Government’s case rested on three facts: the ring operated a fleet of vessels from Canada to the United States; these vessels, directed by radio transmissions, smuggled liquor into the country; and the syndicate maintained seven bank accounts with large sums of money throughout the New York-New Jersey area.
+The Government’s case rested on three facts: the ring operated a fleet of vessels from Canada to the United States; these vessels, directed by radio transmissions, smuggled liquor into the country; and the syndicate maintained seven bank accounts throughout the New York–New Jersey area, containing large sums of money.
 Yet, little evidence directly connected the alleged conspirators with these crimes.
-Following a three-week trial in Trenton that was two and a half years in preparation by prosecutors, all defendants were acquitted by a jury that deliberated less than seven hours.
+Following a three-week trial in Trenton that was two-and-a-half years in preparation by prosecutors, all defendants were acquitted by a jury that deliberated about seven hours.

 An Unsolved Murder

 Charles Solomon, also known as “Boston Charlie” or “King” Solomon, was a “reputed overlord of vice and liquor rings,” and a partner of Lillien.
 Two months before Lillien’s killing, Solomon was murdered in his Boston nightclub one day before he was to testify before a grand jury about smuggling.
-Al Lillien had already given testimony, so some believed Al was executed for revealing too much.
-Another theory, according to the Asbury Park Press, held that Boston Charlie “allegedly was implicated in the kidnapping of Lillien last summer, a fact which up to now was generally unknown.
-Lillien paid $35,000 for his release, and the Press informant said that Solomon might have been “rubbed out” for his part in the kidnapping” and Lillian killed for his part in Solomon’s murder.”
-Police also said another of Lillien’s partners, who was not named, had been slain in Baltimore recently.
+Al Lillien had already given testimony, so some believed that his killing was punishment for revealing too much.
+Another theory, according to the Asbury Park Press, held that Boston Charlie “allegedly was implicated in the kidnapping of Lillien last summer, a fact which up to now was generally unknown.”
+Lillien paid $35,000 for his release, and the Press informant said that Solomon might have been “rubbed out” for his part in the kidnapping, and Lillien then killed for his part in Solomon’s murder.
+Police also said another of Lillien’s partners, who was not named, had been recently slain in Baltimore.

 But in the end, the murder of Al Lillien was never solved, and his criminal empire vanished.
 Lillien is interred at Beth-David Cemetery in Kenilworth, Union County, N.J.